ziramehr/parstin/README.md

-# About Pārstin
+# About
+This project started under the impetus of a series lectures by Dr. M. Heydari Malāyeri titled "Persian Writing" ([available on youtube since Oct 2018.](https://www.youtube.com/watch?v=t2P8ou7p2nk&list=PLuhW6Hw2wheOjqD5m-qmxI01Ky3d0v5nF))
+For the time being this page is the single document tracking the software design specifications and developments as well as the linguistics insights which determine the design and development.
+As we progress, the information will migrate to designated websites and wiki pages to make this page shorter.
+Some of the features describes here may also migrate to designated repositories.
+# What is Pārstin?
-Pārstin is the name proposed by Iranian Astronomer, Astrophysicist and Linguist Dr. Mohammad Heydari-Malayeri for an alternative writing system for the Persian language (Pārsi), resembling the Latin script.
-It has several advantages over the current script (let's call it farsi writing) which is similar to Arabic, most importantly, its precision, consistency and flexibility in capturing Pārsi.
-Moreover, Pārsi is an Indo-European language which means that it has more commonalities with Latin than with Arabic.
+Pārsi, also known as Persian or Fārsi, [is a Western Iranian language belonging to the Iranian branch of the Indo-Iranian subdivision of the Indo-European languages](https://en.wikipedia.org/wiki/Persian_language).
+The Present Pārsi Writing System (PPWS) resembles Arabic writing.
+Pārstin is the name proposed by Iranian Astronomer, Astrophysicist and Linguist Dr. Mohammad Heydari-Malayeri for an alternative writing system for Pārsi, which resembles the Latin writing.
+It has significant advantages and improvements to offer over PPWS.
-The proposed writing system was justified and explained in detail by Iranian Philosopher and Translator Dr. Mir Shamsuddin Adib-Soltani in _An introduction to the writing of the Persian script._ Amirkabir Publications, Tehran, 1976.
-A summary of the outcomes is available in the below infographic thanks to Dr. Heydari-Malayeri.
-This project started under the influence of a series of his talks titled "Persian Writing" ([available on youtube since Oct 2018.](https://www.youtube.com/watch?v=t2P8ou7p2nk&list=PLuhW6Hw2wheOjqD5m-qmxI01Ky3d0v5nF))
+The proposed writing system (Pārstin) was justified and explained in detail, after an in-depth analysis by Iranian Philosopher and Translator Dr. Mir Šamsoddin Adib-Soltāni in his seminal work: "Darāmad-i bar cegunegi-ye šive-ye xatt-e fārsi" _An Introduction to Problems of Persian Orthography._ Amirkabir Publications, Tehran, 1976.
+Dr. M. Heydari-Malayeri has prepared the following infographic showing the new alphabet.

 ![image](https://user-images.githubusercontent.com/83266560/116194068-2eedf380-a6e5-11eb-825f-b333e2c7c70b.png)

 (Source: https://t.me/persianmalayeri/1738)

-## Objective
+# Objectives
+## Converting content from PPWS to Pārstin
-The primary objective here is to provide the public with free tools for seamlessly converting digitized Persian literature and documents from the common Arabic script to Pārstin script.
+The primary objective here is to provide the public with free tools for seamlessly converting digitized Persian literature, documents and webcontent from the common Arabic script to Pārstin script.
+## Pārstin composition tools
+Also to develop or adapt a viable keyboard layout for composition on Linux, Windows, MacOS, and iOS.
+I have already confirmed that Gboard - the Google Keyboard for Android provides us with a straightforward interface for typing in this alphabet for touchscreen devices running Android.
 ## Value proposition
 Dr. Heydari Malayeri mentions the following points as two of the values in changing the writing system to Pārstin: